dicerobotics/dev-refs/wip_workspace.md

 ## Run code (using VS Code)

 We can also use VS Code to run code directly from within the container.

 __Install VS Code__
+First of all, we need to install it.
+You can follow the [official installation guide](https://code.visualstudio.com/docs/setup/linux?ref=blog.roboflow.com).

+Next, We need to install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers&ref=blog.roboflow.com).
+It allows us to run VS Code from inside any container.

 Add following Extensions
 - Docker